On this page

 Overview

-OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) helps prevent unauthorized or illegitimate parties from using leaked or stolen access tokens.
-When you use DPoP, you create an application-level mechanism to sender-constrain both access and refresh tokens, which helps prevent token replays at different endpoints.
+OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) helps prevent unauthorized parties from using leaked or stolen access tokens.
+When you use DPoP, you create an application-level mechanism to sender-constrain both access and refresh tokens.
+This helps prevent token replays at different endpoints.

-Note: The Okta DPoP feature is based on the current DPoP draft specification (opens new window).
-Okta intends to address any enhancements or modifications made to the specification before ratification.
+Note: The Okta DPoP feature is based on the current RFC (opens new window).

 OAuth 2.0 DPoP JWT flow